NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Directory-of-Service/Home/Design/Data-mapping.page.md

 - An Organization has an OrganizationAffiliation with another Organization
 - An Organization has Location(s)
-- An Organization provides HealthcareService(s)
+- A Location provides HealthcareService(s)
 - A HealthcareService has a Schedule for the services it provides
 - A Schedule contains Slot(s) that are available for the HealthcareService
 - A Schedule has a PratitionerRole/Practitioner that can be referenced